 Florida Companies That Buy Houses for Cash: How to Pick the Right One

-Last updated 2026-06-16 · Reviewed by Camilo Palacio, Licensed Florida Real Estate Professional (License #3280644, REALTOR®)
+5 min read · Last updated 2026-06-16 · Reviewed by Camilo Palacio, Licensed Florida Real Estate Professional (License #3280644, REALTOR®)

-Several types of companies buy houses in Florida: iBuyers, national 'We Buy Houses' franchises, and local investors.
+You get more money selling to Cash Flow Deals than to a typical cash-for-houses company in Florida.
+Several types of companies buy houses here: iBuyers, national 'Direct home-buying company' franchises, and local investors.
 Most pay 70-85 cents on the dollar because they need room for a resale profit.
-Cash Flow Deals works differently — they connect you with a real bank-financed buyer who pays more than a flipper would, and if that buyer's loan falls through, CFD closes as cash at the same price.
+Cash Flow Deals works differently.
+It connects you with a real bank-financed buyer who pays more than a resale investor would, and if that buyer's loan falls through, CFD closes as cash at the same price.
 The one exception: if something structural surfaces that was not visible or disclosed before we signed — foundation issues, hidden moisture, old wiring, cast-iron drain failure — we re-cost it and bring the number back to you.
 You decide.
 You can walk away.
 We disclose what we know at offer time so this almost never happens.

 | Company Type | Typical offer | Repairs required | Fees to seller | Timeline | Sale certainty |